ai4co/routefinder/README.md

 pip install -e .
 ```

-if you would like to install baseline solvers as well, please install using `pip install -e '.[solvers]'`
+If you would like to install all dependencies including optional solvers, please install using `pip install -e '.[dev,solver]'`.

 ## 🏁 Quickstart